davefancher/ReactReduxWorkshop/readme.md

 }
 ```

 As you can see, this approach simplifies how we can get data from our form elements and even gives us the opportunity to change the underlying elements with minimal impact to the rest of the code.
 React refers to this approach as "uncontrolled" because we're working with the form elements in a more traditional manner without tapping into React's lifecycle.
-The downside of using uncontrolled input is that we lose th e ability to react to changes in those controls.
+The downside of using uncontrolled input is that we lose the ability to react to changes in those controls.
 For simple forms such as our login form, the uncontrolled approach is ideal but we'll look at a more "React-y" way of managing forms a bit later.

 ### Managing Login: Conditional Rendering